Why Most New Antidepressants Are Ineffective

 - To forbid members of medical colleges from participating in any activity outside that system, or from acting unethically in relation to scientific publications (e.g. ghost writing).
 Such action should be made the subject of disciplinary action by Medical boards etc.

-Drug companies might then be taught to walk to heal like well behaved dogs should (I love dogs, in their place).
+Drug companies might then be taught to walk to heal like well-behaved dogs should.

 Patient organizations, and individual patients (yes, every individual action and vote really does count), also have a similar monopoly and power to change things overnight: they can decline to participate in any trials unless they are carried out under those or similar satisfactory conditions.
 Patient advocacy groups really need to get together and call the shots; if they did that it would be game-over tomorrow.